Noticing Midlife Change?Before Noticing Midlife Change?After

 While ageing skin itself is a cosmetic concern, it can be a symptom of an underlying health issue that requires attention, such as nutritional deficiency or hormonal imbalance.
 This information is for informational purposes only.
 For specific concerns, please consult a healthcare professional.

-Lightening Agents Reduce the production of melanin to lighten patches of darker skin
+Lightening Agent Reduces melanin to lighten patches of darker skin

-It can take 8 weeks or longer to see lasting results, so it is important to be patient and follow your treatment plan.
+Visible results may start to be seen after 1 week, but lasting results typically take 8 weeks or longer.
+It is important to be patient and follow your treatment plan.

 As the skin ages, cumulative damage from both intrinsic and extrinsic factors means it undergoes a series of changes that affect its appearance, texture, and function.